Do you often encounter a problem with watery yogurt?

 Using a Vegan Yogurt Starter Culture

-If you’re making yogurt with a Vegan Yogurt Starter Culture, and using a single-use culture, You should consider adding some thickening agent to achieve the desired consistency.
+As discussed above, if you’re making yogurt with a Vegan Yogurt Starter Culture, and using a single-use culture, You should consider adding some thickening agent to achieve the desired consistency.

 Making your yogurt at home is a fantastic way to enjoy yogurt without any synthetic additives that many firms utilize in pre-made yogurts.
 Everyone loves homemade yogurt, but adequately storing it and ensuring its consistency are sometimes tricky tasks.
 Fortunately, we just covered how to thicken yogurt to get the homemade yogurt as tempting as a store-bought one.